taecontrol/moonguard-docs/docs/installation.md

 }
 ```

-## Scheduling DeleteSystemMetricCommand
+## Scheduling DeleteServerMetricCommand

-The DeleteSystemMetricCommand deletes all the Systems Monitoring data older than
+The ""DeleteServerMetricCommand deletes all the Systems Monitoring data older than
 7 days by default.
 You can change its behavior in the configuration file.

 ```php